 - To open, press and hold the front portion of the control.
-This will open the vent. - To close, press and hold the rear portion of the control.
+This will open the vent. - To close, press and hold the rear portion of the control until the moon roof comes to a complete stop then release the control.

-NOTE: If the battery is disconnected, discharged, or a new battery is installed, the moon roof needs to be opened to the vent position to reset the moon roof positions.
+Note: If the battery is disconnected, discharged, or a new battery is installed, the moon roof needs to be opened to the vent position to reset the moon roof positions.

-NOTE: If you open and close the moon roof repeatedly, the moon roof motor may overheat and shut down for 45 seconds while the motor cools.
+If you open and close the moon roof repeatedly, the moon roof motor may overheat and shut down for 45 seconds while the motor cools.